capsulephp/di/docs/lazy.md

     ])
 ```

-_Lazy_ resolution of array elements is recursive.
-All elements and sub-elements
+_Lazy_ resolution of array elements is non-recursive; only the top-level
- in the array will be lazy-resolved, and if a _Lazy_ element returns an array,
+elements will be lazy-resolved.
+Likewise, an array returned by _Lazy_
- the elements in that array will be lazy-resolved.
+resolution will not itself be lazy-resolved.

 Array-element _Lazy_ resolution applies only to arrays proper, not to iterables
 in general.